shauray8/Calib-Challenge/U-net2_segnets/README.md

  4 - #00ff66 - movable (vehicles and people/animals)
  5 - #cc00ff - my car (and anything inside it, including wires, mounts, etc. No reflections)
 ```

+### DATA
+Data is a hybrid between what [comma10k](https://github.com/commaai/comma10k) dataset provides and what i have collected in recent times(maybe i'll opensource it in comming weeks).